| | |

 Kimonos on the Street in Kyoto, photo credit: Mr. Misadventures

-Currently in most of Japan, kimonos are mainly worn for special occasions such as official holidays, however, Kyoto remains one of the few cities where people wearing a kimono can still be seen frequently.
-However, after discussing the topic with Gavin (our docent from our Kennin-ji Temple tour) its seems that kimono-wearing is very much in decline in Kyoto.
-The world is changing, with Starbucks and anime; and Kyoto's own “millennials” see fewer opportunities to wear kimonos.
+After discussing the topic with Gavin (our docent from our Context Travel Kennin-ji Temple tour) it seems that kimono-wearing is very much in decline in Kyoto.
+The world is changing, with Starbucks and anime; and Kyoto's own “millennials” see fewer opportunities to wear kimonos and wear western clothing for the most part.

 So what to do?